 - Laundry becomes less of a chore when you organize your appliances and work surfaces so they follow the typical laundry day pattern: sorting, washing, drying, folding.

 - Installing a laundry room storage cabinet will allow you to keep all your laundry/clothing care items – bleach, detergent, dryer sheets, etc. – in one space.

 - Investing in a wall-mounted ironing board can let you tackle ironing right away, rather than digging out an ironing board tucked away in another part of the house.

 Installing a Murphy bed allows you to get more than one use out of your rooms.
 For example:

 - For families with kids sharing a bedroom, a Murphy bed saves space.
 One bed folds into the wall, giving the kids more room to play, do homework, get dressed, etc.

 - You’ve set aside space for a guestroom, but you rarely have guests.
 Don’t resign yourself to having a room with an unused bed.
 Put in a Murphy bed, and use that room as a home office or workout area.
 You can fold down the bed when guests arrive.

 - A wall bed can give you more storage.
 Just attach shelving or storage cabinets to access items when the bed is folded up.

 If all these home organization tips sound like too much, don’t worry.
 We’re not saying you need to tackle them all at once.
 And you don’t need to go it alone.

-Contact the closet reorganization team at Closets & Cabinetry to get started.
-From closets to bedrooms to garages to mudrooms, we’ll help you get the most out of all your spaces.
+Contact the closet reorganization team at Closet City to get started.
+From closets to bedrooms, and garages to mudrooms, we’ll help you get the most out of all your spaces!